chrisco/playbook/index.md

 For full-time team members, we instead give them **28 days** of holiday, plus the number of days [allocated for UK bank holidays](https://www.gov.uk/bank-holidays) in that year.
 If there are 8 bank holidays in the calendar year, this means that each shipmate has **28+8 days** of holiday--a total of **36 days**.

-Shipmates should announce holiday plans on Basecamp, or Asana to check for scheduling issues.
-If the rest of the team confirms, they should then add the holiday dates into both Forecast, and also our shared team calendar in our Google Apps domain.
+Shipmates should announce holiday plans on Basecamp or Asana to check for scheduling issues.
+If the rest of the team confirms, they should then add the holiday dates into both Forecast, and also our shared team calendar in Google Apps.

-It’s rarely an issue to get project approval if you’re booking more than 2 months in advance.
+It’s rarely an issue to get holiday approval if you’re booking more than 2 months in advance.
 For shorter requests, it will depend upon sprint scheduling.

 To minimise holiday disruptions, we ask that shipmates try and plan holidays to avoid departing mid sprint.
 Since sprints run Wednesday to Tuesday, this means that departing on Wednesdays, and returning on Tuesdays, is most efficient.

 ## Remote Work

-Working remotely is one of the best-known elements of the Hanno culture.
-It has been the way we’ve worked since the very beginning, and we stick to it.
-For us, it’s a way to allow our team the flexibility to build great lives around their work, which in turn, helps them to enjoy their jobs more, and be more productive.
+Working remotely is one of the best-known elements of Hanno culture.
+It has been the way we’ve worked since the very beginning, and we intend to stick to it.
+For us, it’s a way to allow our team the flexibility to build great lives around their work, which in turn, helps them to enjoy their jobs more and to be more productive.

 We are very flexible about where team members choose to live and work.
-The biggest requirement is that regardless of where you choose to be based, you must make sure you have an internet connection that’s good enough to handle video calls with the rest of the team, and clients.
+The biggest requirement is that regardless of where you choose to be based, you must make sure you have an internet connection that’s good enough to handle video calls with clients and the rest of the team.

-Team members get login details for our [OpenVPN](https://openvpn.net/) servers--we have several of these, spread across a few different global locations, so that the whole team has a fast and reliable connection.
-VPN usage is mandatory whenever someone is working on public wifi.
+Team members get login details for our [OpenVPN](https://openvpn.net/) servers--we have several of these, spread across a few different global locations in Ireland, Singapore and the USA, so that the whole team has a fast and reliable connection.
+VPN usage is compulsory whenever you're working on public wifi.

-Several of our team members are nomadic, or at least, spend several months of the year travelling--this isn’t a problem for us--we simply make sure that they do their relocating while off-sprint, so that it doesn’t interfere with client work at all.
+Several of our team members are nomadic, or at least, spend several months of the year travelling.
+This isn’t a problem for us--we simply make sure that they do their relocating while off-sprint so that it doesn’t interfere with client work at all.

 ## Team Trips